jrg94/educator-dashboard/data/patch-notes.md

 ## Spring 2024

-- Drafted a VSCode monorepo to pilot during Spring 2024
+- Drafted a VSCode monorepo for software 2 to pilot during Spring 2024

 ## Autumn 2023